jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - User can copy current text to clipboard
 - View monitors changes in selected text fragment from position-tracking service
   - Updates active tab content with fragment title
-# MarkdownCode > services > Theme service
-The theme service manages the selected theme, allowing for light or dark themes.
-Components use the service to apply the theme, and the main window refreshes when the theme is updated.

 # MarkdownCode > services > project service
 The project service creates and manages projects by clearing data, recreating cache objects, and notifying components of data changes.
 It opens existing projects by reading and parsing files, recreating cache objects, and notifying the project editor.
 It saves projects by writing parsed objects to a file, resetting the change indicator, and enabling auto-save.
 It updates the data list when the user makes changes in the markdown editor.
 It manages user configurations such as auto-save settings and code style for rendering source code.
 # MarkdownCode > services > Selection service